bcdataca/workshop2018/content/project/project-5.md

 date = "2018-05-06"

 # Project title.
-title = "Analyzing network performance and user opinion of a VoIP PBX."
+title = "Analyzing user opinion of call quality, and network performance of a VoIP PBX."

 # Project summary to display on homepage.
 summary = "Graham Nelson-Zutter<br />CloudPBX"